Fear of the dentist's office stops many people from seeking the dental work they need to improve their oral health.

 For many patients, visiting the dentist's office can cause them to recall unhappy memories or panic.
 Some people have had unpleasant dental experiences while receiving previous care, or have a great fear of the unknown.

-Whatever the cause of your anxiety, our Sheboygan dentists Dr. Matthew Bistan, Dr. Christopher Hill, and Dr. Marc Stroobants can make your dentistry treatments more comfortable through sedation dentistry.
+Whatever the cause of your anxiety, our Sheboygan dentists Dr. Matthew Bistan, Dr. Christopher Hill, and Dr. Christopher Tamsen can make your dentistry treatments more comfortable through sedation dentistry.

 Sedation Dentistry Can Address a Variety of Needs